Finalist teams for "2021 Asia Super Team：Future Land" are here!

-"Chubb" will represent "Vietnam" to attend final contests online for the USD$50,000 prize
+"Fossil" will represent "South Korea" to attend final contests online for the USD$50,000 prize

 TAIPEI, Oct.
 25, 2021 /PRNewswire/ -- Here comes "2021 Asia Super Team" again!
 It is the eighth consecutive year that the Taiwanese government holds the "Asia Super Team" competition, according to MEET TAIWAN, TAITRA.
 This year, the competition is centered around a new theme—Future Land—inviting enterprises from Japan, Vietnam, Indonesia, Malaysia, South Korea, Singapore, Thailand, the Philippines and Taiwan.
 Nine enterprise teams of four will participate in the November competition.

 Don't forget to follow the latest news and development on our official fanpage MEET TAIWAN!
 Enter the lucky draw to win a high-end ASUS business laptop by casting your vote!
-Support "Accenture Inc" team from "the Philippines" right now, log on our official website during November 8th to 14th and cast your vote!
+Support "Fossil" team from "South Korea" right now, log on our official website during November 8th to 14th and cast your vote!
 Don't miss!

 - Time: From 00:00, November 8th, to 23:59, November 14th (GMT +8)